Want the perfect workout program?

 Tips for getting the most glute activation from stiff-legged deadlifts:

-Steps ups are great for your legs and glutes, but they can be made even greater for your glutes if you use an even high platform to step up on.
+Steps ups are great for your legs and glutes, but they can be turned into one of our favorite gluteus maximus exercises if you use an even high platform to step up on.
 So, to make this exercise more effective for your glutes, step higher!
-With the higher step up, you get a greater range of motion for your gluteus maximus.
+With the higher step up, you get a greater range of motion for your gluteus max.

 Note: You don’t have to start with a very high step up, but try to do higher steps as you progress.
 Even with a lower step up your glutes will be working.